 3) Measuring beneath dark overhangs with the rock face at arm's length overhead is difficult with analogue compasses, but the listerCompass can be used with the iPhone upside down to measure the orientation of bedding, foliations and/or lineations.

-Turn the GPS on/off in the Settings Panel.
+You can turn the GPS on/off in the Settings Panel.

-Practically speaking, at least to make the batteries last longer, I purchased a red http://www.mophie.com/ but also see http://reviews.cnet.com/.
+Practically speaking, at least to make the batteries last longer, I purchased a red http://www.mophie.com/ and it is great.

 Touch the "Information" button to see your data.
 Collected data is stored and can be edited and sent by Email as an ASCII file with XML tag, or as textTAB delimited data.
 You can also save it on your iPhone, with a timeStamp, so accidental overwrites do not happen and access the data using the iTunes file sharing capability.

 Test any compass app by tilting the iPhone to a steep orientation, or by slowly twisting it, or holding it upside down.
 The listerCompass computes direction using primitive trigonometric functions with smoothing functions and error monitoring.
 Heading is the trend of the long axis of the iPhone.